cen4010-s2021-g04/M1/README.md

 **Widget Children**: Calendar (cannot de deleted)/Note/Weather/Messages/Contacts/Favorites/Photo slideshow/time/ widget: children of the widget class

-# 4.Overview, scenarios and use cases
+## 4. Overview, scenarios and use cases

 During these socially distanced times, many people still continue to balance their work life with school, extracurricular activities, meetings, hobbies, etc. and have found it difficult to still feel close and communicate with their friends, family, and loved ones.
 With differing schedules, meetings, and a global pandemic, keeping track of one’s free time as well as others can be difficult.
 With Calendar Connect, users can input their schedules from work, school, and everything in between into a single app and connect with their friends, family, and loved ones to share and view their schedules.